lbastigk/Nebulite/README.md

 }
 ```

-Rulesets are either local or global.
+Rulesets are either local (no broadcasting) or global.
 This allows for inter-object communication via broadcasting for
 - hitbox collisions
 - area triggers